its-hmny/M-and-M/contributing.md

 ## Adding new components
 Here's some help if you need to add a new component.
 ### Adding the component (across all views)
-- add component file in common/elements
+- add component file in common/elements:
+	- REMEMBER to include z-index: 1 in base css
 - add component export in common/index
 ### Adding new Settings (Creator component) for a component
 - add component settings file in Creator/Settings